Dry Needling Physical Therapy Courses

-HomeCEU now offers ” An Introduction to Trigger Point Dry Needling”, which is a Seminar-On-Demand course that provides multiple video demonstrations and serves to improve the knowledge of any clinician interested in learning more about this procedure.
+HomeCEU now offers ” An Introduction to Trigger Point Dry Needling”.
+This is a Seminar-On-Demand course that provides multiple video demonstrations and serves to improve the knowledge of any clinician interested in learning more about this procedure.
 Indications, contraindications, and ways to become certified are also explored.

 Other Providers of Dry Needling Courses that CE For Therapy is aware of include Myopain Seminars, ON-Point Dry Needling, Hands-on Seminars, Institute for Athlete Regeneration, Midwest Rehabilitation Institute, and the Dry Needling Institute.

 What states allow dry needling by physical therapists?